Re-ordering blocks and elements

 You just need to know where to look.

-By entering your page's Layout tab, you'll see every one of the content blocks labeled; by mousing over any of those labels, that section on the page will be highlighted.
+In your page's Layout tab, you'll see every one of the content blocks labeled; by mousing over any of those labels, that section on the page will be highlighted.
+This also works both ways: by mousing over any section on the page, it's label in the Layout tab will be highlighted!

 Remember all those blocks you were moving around just a second ago?
 When you click on one of those blocks within the Layout tab, that will reveal all the various elements housed within the blocks (i.e. headlines, buttons, text, etc.).